 Figure 8.5.6-1 illustrates an MSGin5G message segmentation recovery procedure.
-The procedure is applicable to Application-to-Point messages, Point-to-Application messages and Group messages.
+The procedure is applicable to Application-to-Point messages, Point-to-Application messages, Point-to-Point message and Group messages.

 Pre-conditions:

 1. The Message sender has delivered segmented messages to Message receiver.